 Some have multiplayer features, and some have challenges and mini games.
 Some even run worldwide tournaments that you can compete in and win prizes such as gift cards, golf simulator units, tee times, and trips.

-The ideal golf simulator software displays informative ball flight data, has good graphics and accurate course recreations, and has the features and game modes that you want.
+The ideal golf simulator software displays ball and club metrics, has good graphics and accurate course recreations, and has the features and game modes that you want.
 Finding the software that will best meet your needs is certainly possible with some research.

 We’ve given you the information you need to make a decision; it’s up to you to decide whether or not you think it’s worth the investment.